-This program is for students currently enrolled as juniors (or their international equivalent) in undergraduate degree programs.
-This admissions program requires students to defer their enrollment for two years after graduation.
-The 2018 JDP application is now available on the LSAC website.Continue Reading
+The Junior Deferral Program (JDP) is for students currently enrolled as juniors (or their international equivalent) in undergraduate degree programs.
+Admitted JDP students are required to defer their enrollment for two years after graduation.

 Annual Security and Fire Safety Report Availability